beauty

 "By far and away the most over-used ingredient in skincare right now is vitamin C," said Dr Armour.
 "Seriously!"

-"Yes, it’s a fabulous collagen stimulator and brightening ingredient.
-So, it can be a useful fine line fighting and brightening ingredient.
+"Yes, it's a fabulous collagen stimulator and brightening ingredient.
+So, it can be a useful fine-line fighting and brightening ingredient.
 BUT, as a dermatologist, I can tell you that vitamin C is one of the most common causes that I see of perioral dermatitis and skin irritation," said Dr Armour.

 Eek!
 No good.
 If you're struggling with sensitivity and irritation and vitamin C is one of your non-negotiables, this could be why.

 "It is also often unstable in formulation.
 This means that you may not be applying what you think you are.
-I think that we have been excited by all things vitamin C for a long time because it was one of the first cosmeceutical ingredients after retinoids and AHAs to get some solid scientific data behind it."
+I think that we have been excited by all things vitamin C for a long time because it was one of the first cosmeceutical ingredients after retinoids and AHAs to get some solid scientific data behind it.
+But we need to move on!
+There are so many other cosmeceutical ingredients that do all the same things as vitamin C, without the risk of irritation," said Dr Armour.

 "Niacinamide and astaxanthin have solid scientific data to show that they do all the same things as vitamin C without the risk of giving you a rash.
 They are by far and away my preference over vitamin C."